 In Key Stage 3 pupils continue to consolidate and build upon their basic English skills from their Primary learning.
-Pupils are taught key skills in the three strands of Writing, Reading and Speaking and Listening.
+Pupils are taught key skills in the three strands of Writing, Reading and Communication.
 The curriculum puts a real focus on the pupils feeling more confident in each of these three areas.
 We ensure that each scheme of work offers the pupils the opportunity to boost their basic literacy skills with a real emphasis on phonics, spelling and comprehension in each component of learning.
-The schemes offer a range of topics across the Key Stage including Poetry, Shakespeare, Non-Fiction Writing, Myths and Legends and Creative Writing to name a few.
+The schemes offer a range of writing purposes, writing to entertain (exploring different story styles), writing to inform (exploring non-fiction texts) and poetry.
 Ultimately, the aim at Key Stage 3 is to make learning as dynamic and engaging as possible that encourages the pupils to express themselves and be creative.